canonical/rockcraft/docs/how-to/documentation/build-docs.rst

     :end-before: [docs:make-rundocs-end]
     :dedent: 2

-Note that ``make rundocs`` automatically activates the virtual environment, as long as it already exists.
+Note that ``make docs-auto`` automatically activates the virtual environment, as long as it already exists.